neilbeveridge/zuul-netty/performance-tests/performance-dedicated.md

 ### Observed Benefits of Zuul-Netty
 It is clear that Zuul-Netty has a much more stable performance characteristic than Zuul-Tomcat.
- -  Non blocking inbound AND outbound IO – we were able to handle high number of concurrent connections with a significantly low number of threads.
-This has helped reduce the CPU utilization spent on the Selectors.
+ -  Non blocking inbound AND outbound IO.
+    We were able to handle a higher number of concurrent connections with a significantly lower number of IO threads.
+This reduced the CPU utilization spent on the Selectors.
  -  Efficiently utilizes the system resources like CPU/network.
 Even higher throughput can be achieved with bonded or dedicated NICs.
 Depending upon the additional tasks on the proxy layer we might need additional CPU capacity.
  -  High number of connections doesn’t affect the stability of the ZUUL proxy instance, whereas with Tomcat the instance became unresponsive when the worker threads reach limits.
  -  Memory utilization is very efficient as the temporary stacks created by the number of threads are much less due to its low thread count and also zero-copy request and response content buffers are employed.
 Higher application throughput is visible in the GC graphs shown below.